 Soaking in a thermal spa is always enjoyable, but it is one of the best things to do in Zakopane in the wintertime.
-The hot pools at Terma Bukowina is one of the most popular places to head.
+The hot pools at Terma Bukowina are one of the most popular places to head.
 You’ll probably even get in a chat with a few locals.

 Where to Stay in Zakopane?

-- Tatra Chalet: This small chalet is a wonderful choice to have a chalet experience, while getting the distinct Zakopane feel.
+- Tatra Chalet: This small chalet is a wonderful choice to have a chalet experience while getting the distinct Zakopane feel.